mst-solar-car/kicad-bom-generator/Middleware/README.md

 # Creating Middleware
 Creating Middleware is nearly the exact process as creating a Formatter.

-**All Middleware Functions must accept, and return a list of components**
+**All Middleware Functions must accept, and return a KiCadComponentList**

 ## Step 1
 The first step is to create a file in the `Middleware` folder (the same folder as this README)